Residential Basement Alteration Permits

 Electrical plans must be submitted with the electrical subcode.

-Plumbing plans including riser diagram and gas line drawing (if applicable) must be submitted with the plumbing subcode.
+Plumbing plans including riser diagram and gas load calculations (if applicable) must be submitted.

 The electrical and plumbing subcode cards must be signed and sealed by the licensed electrician/plumber doing the work, unless work is being preformed by an exempt homeowner.